shivangsingh26/shivangsingh26/README.md

 # 💫 About Me:
-🌟 Hi there! 👋 I'm **Shivang**, a caffeine-powered 🚀 Computer Science undergrad at IIIT SriCity, blending code, curiosity, and a dash of chaos.
+🌟 Hi there! 👋 I'm **Shivang**, a caffeine-powered 🚀**Data Scientist at Lincode Vision Systems Pvt Ltd** and a  Computer Science undergrad at IIIT SriCity, blending code, curiosity, and a dash of chaos.

 - **ML Sorcerer ✨**: Train transformers (DETR/YOLOv8), build RAG chatbots on AWS, and predict IPL match winners 🏏.
 - **Cloud Whisperer ☁️**: Deploy apps on AWS (ECR + App Runner) and Docker-ize everything.